Alternative Barcode Scanning Devices

 C. Scanning Sleds

 Mount an iPod, iPhone or iPad Mini directly to Honeywell’s Captuvo barcode scanning sled.
 It uses a pointer for accuracy and can quickly scan 1D and 2D barcodes.
-It includes a ruggedized case with battery for extended life.
-You can also use a Linea Pro barcode scanning sled with or without a pistol grip.
+It includes a rugged case with battery for extended life.

 D. SD PRO Scan Engine: Lowest Cost, High Performance